 We zigzagged uphill along the narrow cobble stone streets, through an array of iconic painted tiles, juxtaposed next to a freshly painted graffiti mural.
 I could faintly hear the Portuguese Fado music coming out the front door of each quant coffee shop and restaurant.
 The air smelled of wine, stew, and salt from the ocean.

-Finally, our tiny winding road opened up into a Miradoura (look out point), which is one of the top things to do in Lisbon.
+Finally, our tiny winding road opened up into a Miradoura (look out point), which is one of the top Lisbon experiences to have in the city.
 The view overlooked the entire capital city’s citrus colored roofs and vast pacific horizon.
 I usually would take out my camera at this point, but instead I just stood there for about five minutes taking it all in.
-That’s the moment I fell deeply in love with all the Lisbon experiences the city has to offer.
+That’s the moment I fell in love with all the Lisbon experiences the city has to offer.

 If there’s one capital city in Europe I would recommend you visit immediately, it’s Lisbon.
 The inviting, and somewhat wild atmosphere is second to none.
 The culture still remains true to its authentic roots.
 AND you can enjoy a quality bottle of wine for less than 10 euros.